leiadpc/asus-g14/README.md

 <br>
 <br>

->These scripts should work on any asus laptop that asusctl supports.
+>These scripts should work on any asus laptop that asusctl supports, pwr.cycle also requires "notify-send".